-River is based largely around the visual spectacle of its protagonist having conversations with dead people—an idea that goes back at least as far as other shows that deal with grief, like Six Feet Under and Rescue Me.
+River is based largely around the visual spectacle of its protagonist having conversations with dead people—an idea not uncommon to shows that deal with grief, like Six Feet Under and Rescue Me.
 But writer/creator Abi Morgan seems more mindful of the mental health issues involved than most, and handles River’s plight sensitively.
 River’s not a great detective because he’s ill, but despite it, and his journey is very much one of coping with a condition, a struggle greatly intensified by grief.
 It’s a unique look at the plight of an outsider, and there’s another layer to that; River’s an immigrant.
-Even though he’s lived in London for most of his life, his Swedish upbringing informs his view of the world — and adds another layer of uncomfortable pretense to his existence.
+Even though he’s lived in London for most of his life, his Swedish upbringing informs his view of the world and adds another layer of uncomfortable pretense to his existence.
 He doesn’t belong, and knows he doesn’t belong, and sees the world—and ultimately the case—in a different light because of it.
 All these circumstances combine in a penetrating character study.

 But it’s also an absorbing mystery.
 Stevie’s brutal death, replaying mercilessly on CCTV footage throughout, is worthy of a trigger warning, but the script brilliantly builds intrigue around that horrible moment.
 Even as we’re getting to know River, we’re getting to know Stevie…but only through River’s visions and recollections.
 Her mysterious death has filled him with doubt, and he’s not sure he’s imagining the real Stevie, or creating uncomfortable new versions of her.